 What is a Spend Compliance Policy Violation?

-A violation occurs when a cardholder doesn’t submit all required information for a transaction within 24 hours of the transaction posting to Float.
+A violation occurs when a cardholder doesn’t submit all the required information for a transaction.
 The required fields are defined in the Submission Policy assigned to the card.

 Examples of missing information that could lead to a violation: